 Before you get to that point of actually dunking you will probably find that your gains from just practicing have slowed down.
 When this happens then it is time to introduce some structured programming.
 As mentioned the program that will provide the quickest gains for you is one that targets YOUR areas of weakness.
 By working out what is holding you back and turning that weakness into a strength you will get much faster results.

-Method one involves the obvious of starting by aiming to touch the net.
+Method one involves the obvious of breaking the process down into smaller more achievable steps.
+Start by aiming to touch the net.
 Once you can do that try and touch the ring.
 When you can touch the ring you try and get your wrist abovethe ring.
 This is the minimum height you will need to jump in order to successfully slam dunk.
 Once you can get your wrist abovethe ring it is time to start adding in a ball.
 Again, break it down to smaller steps.
 Start with a tennis ball, then work up to a size 3 ball, then a volleyball, and eventually you will get to a basketball.

 The second method is only applicable if you have access to an adjustable ring such as the one pictured.
 Here the obvious progression comes from starting on a lower ring.
 The downside to most portable rings is that the minimum height adjustment is 6 inches.
 This can often be too much of a jump in one hit for a lot of people.
 Another drawback is that these types of rings also require you approach from the side or you will crash into the base, and you also need a reasonably flat surface to run in safely.
 Most fixed 10 foot rings such as those at parks or stadiums on the other hand tend to be on flat surfaces to begin with.